Sakshisolanki22/Blinkit-Dashboard/README.md

+# Blinkit-Dashboard-Analysis (Intractive Dashboard Creation Using Power-BI)
-# Blinkit-Dashboard
+# Project-Objective
-The Blinkit Sales Dashboard is an interactive and visually engaging Power BI report created to analyze and monitor the sales performance of Blinkit – India’s last-minute delivery app.
+To analyze the sales performance of Blinkit (India's last-minute delivery app) across various outlet types, item types, and fat content levels to derive actionable insights for business growth.